 Welcome!
-As your new President, I am humbled and honored to serve to serve the students and faculty of St. Thomas University, home of Biscayne College and the Schools of Business; Law; Arts and Education; Science, Technology and Engineering Management; and Theology and Ministry.
+As your President, I am humbled and honored to serve the students and faculty of St. Thomas University.
 This catalog is your guide to our innovative graduate programs that will advance you to your career and personal goals.
 Our doctorate level faculty is uniquely positioned to provide the graduate level education you seek to achieve academic and career advancement.

-Despite what the media says about higher education, degree attainment and student debt, the best investment a person can make is attaining a college degree.
+The best investment a person can make is attaining a college degree.
 It is still a better investment than gold, the stock index or any other investment.
 And the return on investment multiplies when one earns a graduate degree.
-Education is the answer to the work-force development gap, I applaud you for taking the next step to ensuring your future success by advancing your education with innovative, entrepreneurial programs grounded in values-based leadership.
+Education is the answer to the workforce development gap, I applaud you for taking the next step to ensuring your future success by advancing your education with innovative, entrepreneurial programs grounded in values-based leadership.

-With St. Thomas University's Strategic Plan "The Blueprint for Leadership" the modality of delivery for graduate education is even more convenient for adult learners with online and blended curricula.
+At St. Thomas University the modality of delivery for graduate education is even more convenient for adult learners with online and blended curricula.
 In addition, educating for technical fluency training and providing the skills for graduates to communicate in a multi-cultural and changing environment.
-St. Thomas University Graduate programs will prepare for you for success in the modern world of big data and acceleration.
+St. Thomas University graduate programs will prepare you for success in the modern world of big data and acceleration.

-Please utilize all St. Thomas University has to offer to ensure your success like the Library Commons, the Student Business Incubator, Trading Room, and Internships.
+Please utilize all St. Thomas University has to offer to ensure your success!
 Most important, establish the quality relationships with our excellent faculty that will lead to mentorship for life in your chosen field.